 If you’re anything like me, the minute you accepted your diploma your mind was filled with daydreams of having your first non-student apartment.
 In my head, I pictured carefully curated furniture that I picked up on-budget for my stylish Pinterest-ready living room.
-But, the reality of the situation is that while I might not be a student anymore, my bank account still resembles that of one.
+The reality of the situation is while I might not be a student anymore, my bank account still resembles that of one.

 If you caught my last IKEA post, you’d know that I’d already resolved to do a lot of shopping at everyone’s favourite Scandinavian furniture store.
 We sold all of our furniture when we left Halifax so we needed everything.
 Like… our mattress and TV currently reside on the floor.
 Not the look I’m going for.

 It’s important to me that every room in my home reflects my style.
 But, because most 20 somethings buy all their furniture at IKEA, my initial thought was that it would be nearly impossible to create a space that didn’t look like it fell out of the IKEA catalog.
 I still think we have a long way to go.
 But, in the meantime, here are a few layering tricks to elevate your IKEA look.

 crying building your furniture and find the arrangement that works for you, it’s time to elevate your look.

 Step 02 | Grounding the space

 I was going to talk about how important it is to find a rug that fits your room, and give you a set of guidelines on how to make sure your coffee table doesn’t look like an island.
 Then I went to Home Sense and my toes fell in love with a rug that is too small for my room.
 I know, I should know better!
 Truth be told, my budget fell in love with this rug more than my toes did.
 At $150, I couldn’t pass it up!
 And for now, the texture and colour add a much-needed softness to the space.
 I can always pick something bigger further down the road if it bothers me.

 Step 03 | Add texture with Soft furnishings